nevrome/mobest/docs/basic.md

 At this point we run into a specific issue of mobest: It requires its "independent" spatial and temporal coordinates to be coordinates in a [Cartesian system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system) describing [Euclidean space](https://en.wikipedia.org/wiki/Euclidean_space).
 For the spatial coordinates that means we can not work with latitude and longitude coordinates on a sphere, but have to transform them.
 We have to apply [map projection](https://en.wikipedia.org/wiki/Map_projection) to represent the curved, two dimensional surface of our planet on a simple plane.

 The question how exactly this should be done and which CRS to choose depends on the position, size and shape of the research area.
-Each map projection algorithm has different properties regarding whether they manage to preserve or distort size, shape, distances and directions of areas and lines compared to the actual properties on Earth.
+Each map projection algorithm has different properties regarding whether they manage to preserve or distort size, shape, distances and directions of areas and lines compared to the actual circumstances on Earth.
 Generally the larger the research area the bigger the distortion of these properties becomes.
 But for mobest we ideally want to represent all them accurately. mobest is therefore unfit for origin search on a global scale, but can usually be well applied for individual countries with the projections recommended by their cartographic agencies.
 For an intermediate, continental scale, as in this example, we have to choose our CRS wisely.

 We decided to follow the recommendation of {cite:p}`Annoni2003`.